mgargard/mgargard-researchers/Readme.md

 `menudiv` Applied to a div tag.
 Contains the list of the main pages in the application; the navigation menu.

 `author` Applied to a div tag.
-Representation for a sepecific researcher.
+Representation for a single researcher.

 `publications` Applied to a div tag.
 List of all publications - in the system, for a search or filter, or for a given researcher.

+`publication` Applied to a div tag.
+Representation for a single publication.

 ## Rel attribute values